Platform

 Measure any type of ad spend

 It’s hard to remember how the internet was before tools like ChatGPT, Claude, Gemini, Perplexity and others came into our lives.
+As LLM ads begin to emerge, the meteoric rise of Large Language Models (LLMs) has clearly ushered in a new era for search.
 The meteoric rise of Large Language Models (LLMs) brought a new era for search.
 The new platforms offer users with a completely new level of interaction with information, going away from the keyword search to providing full answers, generating content, or even allowing users to engage in a conversation with the LLM.
 Search ads, we know them, are on their deathbed.

 In a strange (un)coordinated step, almost all LLMs offer a $20 a month paid subscription to the service.
 To the average user, the value unlocked with a paid subscription is questionable while most LLMs continue offering free access because they need to train on enormous sets of data.
 Restricting access to paid subscribers would limit the continuous improvement of the LLM model.